 This weekend the MAP6 collective met in London, where we spent the day presenting our new Shetland work to one another.
-These feedback sessions an opportunity to collectively edit one another’s work, whilst catching up with old friends.
+These feedback sessions an opportunity to collectively edit one another’s work and exchange ideas.
 We will be exhibiting the work later in the year in a number of locations, and intend to produce a publication of the Shetland Project.
 More news coming soon...

 MAP6 will be heading to the Shetland Islands in just a few weeks, to work on a new collaborative project.
 In preparation for our arrival the online magazine Shetland has featured us on their website.
 You can read the piece by clicking on the image below.